 In a survey conducted by Pendo, 72% of respondents said they have encountered issues with user experience in their organization, with 30% attributing these issues to a lack of investment in UX design.

-Recognizing Signs of Design Debt in B2B Digital Products: A Checklist
+Recognizing Signs of Design Debt in B2B Digital Products

 Strategies to Manage and Reduce Design Debt